 Interest | Julia Metag

 Julia Metag is the Professor for Communication Science at the Department of Communication, University of Muenster.
 We interviewed Julia Metang when was Chair of Communication Science at the University of Fribourg in Fribourg, Switzerland.
 Her work focuses on political communication, science communication and media effects.
-You can watch this short video, download the full transcript, and get highlights from the interview below.
+Watch the short video, download the full transcript, and get highlights from the interview below.

 “If you know what groups exist and how they differ with regard to interest and other variables, you can target these groups quite well from a science communication perspective.”